gamesbook/pyprototypr/docs/core_shapes.rst

 `Additional Concepts <additional_concepts.rst>`_.

 Where possible, the basic examples first show how a shape would appear on a page when **only** the default properties are used.
-This means for most cases, that *lines* are drawn in black, with a stroke width of 1mm (0.1cm) and shapes are *filled* with a white color.
+This means for most cases, that *lines* are drawn in black, and shapes are *filled* with a white color.
 The default length or height in most cases is 1cm.
+The only change has been to make the default line width thicker, for easier viewing of the PNG images.

-To make it easier to see where and how a shape has been drawn, these examples have been created with a background grid (which **pyprototypr** refers to as a ``Blueprint``) for cross-reference: the values of **x** appear across the lower edge of the grid (increasing from left to right); those for **y** along the left side (increasing from bottom to top).
+To make it easier to see where and how a shape has been drawn, these examples have been created with a background grid (which **pyprototypr** refers to as a `Blueprint`_) for cross-reference: the values of **x** appear across the lower edge of the grid (increasing from left to right); those for **y** along the left side (increasing from bottom to top).
 The grid respects the margins that have been set, although the